 It’s no secret that the first gen Apple Watch is missing some features found in later versions of the smartwatch.
 The first generation Apple Watch does not have 50m water resistance (introduced in Series 2), GPS tracking for outdoorsy types (found in Series 2), built-in altimeter (Series 3), 4G LTE (also introduced in Series 3), or larger display (introduced in Series 4).

 Seeing as how the first generation Apple Watch is stuck on WatchOS 4, it’s also missing a few new software features introduced in WatchOS 5 and 6.
 Let’s be clear: nobody is saying the first generation Apple Watch is the entire package, we’re only making a case that it’s still a great entry level smartwatch for anyone with an iPhone.

 1st Generation Apple Watch (Series 0) Price

 |1st Gen Apple Watch (42mm)||$75+||$100+||N/A|

 As you can see, the 1st generation Apple Watch (Series 0) is still worth buying in 2020 and a great value considering everything the watch is still capable of.
-Current first generation Apple Watch prices start at $84 (42mm) and $85 (38mm) on Swappa.
+Current first generation Apple Watch prices start at $75 (42mm) and $98 (38mm) on Swappa.
 With prices this low, you could outfit the entire family in 1st gen Apple Watches for the same price as a single Series 5 model.
-Now that’s a deal.
+That’s a crazy good deal.

 To shop our entire selection of 1st gen Apple Watches — in either 42mm or 38mm sizes — click the buttons below to get started.